surfer190/fixes/docker/containerisation-options.md

 * Marathon + DC/OS - uses Apache Mesos (Can manage a kubernetes cluster)
 * Openshift - uses Kubernetes
 * Rancher - uses Kubernetes
+* Kubernetes "vanilla" - installed from the official repos is also a platform

 > Why are people doing Openshift OKD vs Kubernetes.
 Kubernetes is an upstream to OKD.